charlieargue/multi-cart/NEW-README.md

   - *NOTE: my network is a little sluggish in this video, things don't usually lag or take this long, but it does allow for a good showcase of my use of skeletons and loading artifacts :)*

-###

-[ ] I'm imagiing one SECTION [like this](https://github.com/charlieargue/clickup-july-table#testing) for each of the pyramid LAYERS

-Storybook & Cypress UI Unit Testing:

-- [ ] screenshots from local successful runs (both SB alone and in cypress)
-- [ ] looms of running?
-- [ ] cypress dashboard screenshots

-Postman:

-- local
-- in CICD
-- a loom

-Jest, ditto